Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 Why he should win

 "If I become DNC chair at the age of 40, I'll probably half the average age of Democratic leadership in Washington, D.C. ...
 I bring a different perspective," he told NPR.
-"I will probably be the — if elected chair — probably the only person that's ever been on food stamps that's been chairman of the Democrat Party, the only chair that will have over $160,000 of student loan debt.
+"I will probably be the — if elected chair — probably the only person that's ever been on food stamps that's been chairman of the Democratic Party, the only chair that will have over $160,000 of student loan debt.
 I mean, I can relate to the story of so many in this country who started behind the start line and now are trying to become successful."

 Key endorsements: Reps.
-James Clyburn, Tim Ryan, Marcia Fudge, and John Larson
+James Clyburn, Tim Ryan, Marcia Fudge and John Larson

 Pete Buttigieg

 Buttigieg is the 35-year-old mayor of South Bend, Ind.
-He's an officer in the U.S. Navy Reserve and left office temporarily in 2014 to serve in Afghanistan.
+He is an officer in the U.S. Navy Reserve and left office temporarily in 2014 to serve in Afghanistan.

 An Indiana Mayor On The Way Forward For Democrats